-Rather, unfortunately, I have mixed feelings about character breakfasts in general at Walt Disney World.
-This picture is basically me trying to tell you the food isn’t great at Akershus and still deliver it with a smile.
+Unfortunately, I have mixed feelings about character breakfasts in general at Walt Disney World.
+This picture is me trying to tell you the food isn’t great at Akershus and still deliver it with a smile.

 I’ve had the good fortune of enjoying dinner at Cinderella’s Royal Table twice in the past ten years.
-Both of those meals were excellent, and I really felt the value justified the higher price tag.
+Those meals were excellent, and I felt the value justified the higher price tag.

-But I’m still coming up a little short on pricing versus the value of food here at Akershus.
-And since I wrote this initial review, I’ve also enjoyed the character breakfast at Topolino’s Terrace.
-That meal actually felt like a good value because the food and characters were wonderful.
+Since I initially wrote this review, I’ve enjoyed the character breakfast at Topolino’s Terrace.
+That meal was a good value because the food and characters were excellent.

-If you’re wondering, the price for my Akershus breakfast for 1 adult came in at a whopping $52.00 before tip.
-My receipt estimates tip for this meal at $8.64 at a standard 18% rate.
+If you’re wondering, the price for my Akershus breakfast for one adult came in at a whopping $52.00 before tip.
+My receipt estimates the tip for this meal at $8.64 at a standard 18% rate.

-So going into this type of meal, understand that the price is high because of the characters.
-But, it’s still a little hard for me to wrap my mind around a nearly $200 breakfast for a family of four.
+So going into this meal, understand that the price is high because of the characters.
+But unfortunately, it’s still hard for me to wrap my mind around a nearly $200.00 breakfast for a family of four.

-Akershus Royal Banquet Hall offers the feeling that you are sitting inside a castle.
-It is rather dark inside, so you might not get the best photo opportunities.
+Akershus Royal Banquet Hall offers the feeling of sitting inside a castle.
+Unfortunately, it is rather dark inside, so you might not get the best photo opportunities.

 One princess will be available to greet you in this area.
 And this will likely be your only opportunity to meet this specific princess.
-A cast member told me that ninety percent of the time, Belle greets guests at the entrance.
+A cast member told me that Belle greets guests at the entrance ninety percent of the time.

 As you can see, the meet here makes for a nice picture.
 If your children have autograph books, make sure to have them out and ready.

 Since Akershus is a buffet with platters brought tableside, the menu is not standard.
-However, after being seated, the server will take your drink order and then direct you to the breakfast buffet.
-You can view the menu here on Disney’s site.
+After being seated, the server will take your drink order and direct you to the breakfast buffet.

-The breakfast buffet at Akershus is not anything to write home about, as the breakfast buffet at Boma (breakfast review).
+The breakfast buffet at Akershus is nothing to write home about, like the breakfast buffet at Boma.
 Now that meal is worthy of a prize.

-The buffet here is basically a selection of fruits, yogurt, and cheese, along with a few Norwegian-style smorgasbord offerings.
+The buffet has a selection of fruits, yogurt, cheese, and a few Norwegian-style smorgasbord offerings.

-Most of the time, buffets tend to have these one or two items that everyone looks forward to trying.
-Personally, I just didn’t find anything that special here.
+Buffets tend to have these one or two items that everyone looks forward to trying most of the time.
+I didn’t find anything that special here.
 It wasn’t bad but rather mediocre.

-Strawberries with yogurt and toppings are also included on this portion of the breakfast buffet.
+Strawberries with yogurt and toppings are also included in this portion of the breakfast buffet.